freeorion/freeorion/README.md

 Releases can be obtained as native installer binaries for Windows and Mac OSX or as source releases for Linux and other UNIX-ish platforms from GitHub.

-Also some Linux distributions like Fedora, Debian and Arch do provide packages of FreeOrion.
+Some Linux distributions like Fedora, Debian and Arch provide packages of FreeOrion.
+Alternatively, FreeOrion is also available on [Flathub].

 [FreeOrion Weekly Releases] are in-development releases intended for enthusiasts and testers, who want to track or contribute to the development.
 Weekly